-Braintree: mail to COLLECTIV Academy, 727A Granite St, Braintree, MA 02184 or phone in to 781-428-3099.
+Braintree: mail to COLLECTIV Academy, 727A Granite St, Braintree, MA 02184 or phone: 781-428-3099.

 You can also sign up for automatic credit card deductions.
 (ACH withdrawals are not available).
-The accepted methods of payment are Credit Card (Visa, MasterCard, American Express), Check, money orders and Venmo.
-Our venmo address is: @collectivacademyNE.
+The accepted methods of payment are Credit Card (Visa, MasterCard, American Express), Check or, money orders.
 We are not allowed to accept cash for tuition payments.
-Should tuition not be paid as agreed upon, COLLECTIV Academy may take corrective
+Should tuition not be paid as agreed upon, COLLECTIV Academy may take corrective action from denying student personal services up to and including termination.
+The preferred method of final tuition or overtime payment should be in the form of a cashier check, credit card or money order.
+Please refer to page 34 for current tuition cost.